Building a Home Gym

 Here is a brief history of the monthly gym dues I’ve paid over the years:

-There are a few considerations to reflect on before proceeding with how to build a home gym:
+There are risks to consider before proceeding with how to build a home gym:

-There is an active market for used gym equipment where you can sell off all of your equipment in the case of any of these situations.
+It’s reassuring to know that there is an active secondary market for gym equipment.
+You can sell off all of your equipment in the case of any of these situations.

-But buying a gym membership is the ultimate insurance against these 3 risks.
+Think of buying a gym membership as insurance against these 3 risks.

 It’s a great resource, they have got a great Wiki.

-My first purchases were off of Craigslist, where I found a single listing:
+My first purchases were off of Craigslist, where I found a single listing that included:

 All-in it cost $120.
 Next step was picking up more plates.